RedisGraph/RedisGraph/README.md

 Primary features:

 * A graph database implementation
-* Nodes and edges can have labels
+* Nodes and edges may have attributes
-* Nodes and edges are stored as Redis Hashes
+* Nodes and edges can be labeled
 * Supports Neo4j's [openCypher](http://www.opencypher.org/) queries

 To see Redis Graph in action see [Demos](https://github.com/RedisLabsModules/redis-module-graph/tree/master/Demo).